EnzoGiovanni/QC---Quality-Center/README.md

  - Add new Excel report :
     - Query : With Query Builder, add 2 queries named :
-     - "Defects List" query "Defects-Extraction.sql"
+     - "Defects List" with the query "Defects-Extraction.sql"
-     - "linked" query "Defects-links-with-others-elements.sql"
+     - "linked" with the query "Defects-links-with-others-elements.sql"
     - Post-processing :
      - add the Post-processing code in Excel VBA
      - check box run "post-processing"